hallojoe/scrolld/README.md

     npm install scrolld --save

 # Usage
 Instantiate a Scrolld object and pass a target in the constructor.
-If  target is empty, then document will is target.
+If  target is empty, then document set as target.

     var scrolld = new Scrolld();
     console.log(scrolld.percent())